 For Synchrony to be a well-capitalized savings and loan holding company, the Bank must be well-capitalized and Synchrony must not be subject to any written agreement, order, capital directive, or prompt corrective action directive issued by the Federal Reserve Board to meet and maintain a specific capital level for any capital measure.
-At December 31, 2015, Synchrony met all applicable requirements to be deemed well-capitalized pursuant to Federal Reserve Board regulations.
+At June 30, 2016, Synchrony met all applicable requirements to be deemed well-capitalized pursuant to Federal Reserve Board regulations.

-At December 31, 2015, the Bank met all applicable requirements to be deemed "well-capitalized" pursuant to OCC regulations and for purposes of the Federal Deposit Insurance Act.
-The capital rules applicable to the Bank as of January 1, 2015, include new minimum and "well-capitalized" risk-based capital and leverage ratios, and redefine the definition of what constitutes "capital" for purposes of calculating these ratios.
+At June 30, 2016, the Bank met all applicable requirements to be deemed "well-capitalized" pursuant to OCC regulations and for purposes of the Federal Deposit Insurance Act.